investian/investian.in/content/pages/features.md

           Just to get the serious folks who are really passionate about investing and finance and avoid the crowd.
+In fact, Investian offers the most affordable equity research course online.
         content_align: left
         actions: []
         actions_align: left